Ashwin-S-Nambiar/ashlog/content/notes/Public APIs/Spotify Web API.md

 * New apps may face restrictions due to recent policy changes

 ## Purpose
-This API is used in the Now Playing widget that you can see in my [portfolio](https://ashwin.co.in/#contact), Check it out!
+This API is used in the Spotify Now Playing widget that you can see in my [portfolio](https://ashwin.co.in/#footer), Check it out!